J. D. Power Dependability Ratings Used in Combination with Auto Grades

 The Auto Grades of J.D.
 Power 3 Top Highest Rated Dependable Mid-Size Vehicles

 Here are key takeaways based on these examples:

 (1) A vehicle that is judged to be dependable is not always a safe choice.
 For example, J.D.
-Power rates the 2016 Buick Regal as one of the most dependable mid-size cars, but our overall Auto Grade of D+ indicates subpar driver protection.
+Power rates the 2016 Buick Regal as one of the most dependable mid-size cars, but our overall Auto Grade of C indicates less-than-great driver protection.

 (2) Auto Grades are the only safety ratings based on data about how real people fared in severe crashes.
 This means we can often rank vehicles by the age and gender of the driver, providing detailed ratings that are useful for car buyers interested in both reliability and safety.

 - Sometimes it is possible to find vehicles that are highly rated by both J.D.
 Power’s Dependability scale and the Auto Grades safety ratings.
 For example, the 2016 Toyota Camry and Volkswagen Passat both receive very high Auto Grades for younger drivers.

 - Personalized Auto Grade ratings often get worse as the driver gets older.
 In these examples, vehicles that have the highest dependability ratings by J.D.
 Power have average or below-average driver protection for older drivers.